tylermmorton/torque/.www/docsite/content/docs/getting-started.md

 ### TemplateProvider {#templateprovider}

-To turn your `ViewModel` struct into a target for the template compiler, your struct type must implement the TemplateProvider interface:
+In order to associate your `ViewModel` struct to your template your struct type must implement the TemplateProvider interface:

 ```go
 type TemplateProvider interface {